Skip to main content

-Most people building a home in BC have heard the term “building code” thrown around.
-Fewer people know what it actually is, what it covers, or why it exists.
-That gap matters, because the building code shapes almost every decision made on your project, whether you realize it or not.
+Most people building a home in BC have heard the term “building code” thrown around, but fewer actually know what it covers or why it exists.
+The gap matters: the building code shapes almost every decision made on your project, whether you realize it or not.

 What the BC Building Code Is

-The code is published by the provincial government and updated periodically to reflect new materials, new research, and evolving standards for safety and energy efficiency.
+The code is published by the provincial government and updated periodically to reflect new materials, new research, and evolving safety and energy efficiency standards.
 The current version is the BC Building Code 2018, though municipalities can adopt local amendments on top of it.

 One thing worth understanding: the BC Building Code is a minimum standard.
 It defines the floor, not the ceiling.
 A contractor can always build to a higher standard.
 They just can’t build below it.